MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

   - Noel Loo, Ramin Hasani, Mathias Lechner, Daniela Rus.
   - Key Word: Dataset Distillation; Neural Tangent Kernel.
   - <details><summary>Digest</summary> We propose a new dataset distillation algorithm using reparameterization and convexification of implicit gradients (RCIG), that substantially improves the state-of-the-art.
 To this end, we first formulate dataset distillation as a bi-level optimization problem.
 Then, we show how implicit gradients can be effectively used to compute meta-gradient updates.
 We further equip the algorithm with a convexified approximation that corresponds to learning on top of a frozen finite-width neural tangent kernel.

+- A Green(er) World for A.I. [[paper]](https://arxiv.org/abs/2301.11581)
+  - Dan Zhao, Nathan C. Frey, Joseph McDonald, Matthew Hubbell, David Bestor, Michael Jones, Andrew Prout, Vijay Gadepally, Siddharth Samsi.
+  - Key Word: Green AI; Sustainable AI; Energy Efficiency.
+  - <details><summary>Digest</summary> We outline our outlook for Green A.I. -- a more sustainable, energy-efficient and energy-aware ecosystem for developing A.I. across the research, computing, and practitioner communities alike -- and the steps required to arrive there.

+- A Systematic Review of Green AI. [[paper]](https://arxiv.org/abs/2301.11047) [[code]](https://github.com/luiscruz/slr-green-ai)
+  - Roberto Verdecchia, June Sallou, Luís Cruz.
+  - Key Word: Green AI; Hyperparameter Tuning; Model Benchmarking; Deployment; Model Comparison.
+  - <details><summary>Digest</summary> We present a systematic review of the Green AI literature.
+From the analysis of 98 primary studies, different patterns emerge.
+The topic experienced a considerable growth from 2020 onward.
+Most studies consider monitoring AI model footprint, tuning hyperparameters to improve model sustainability, or benchmarking models.

 - Causal Triplet: An Open Challenge for Intervention-centric Causal Representation Learning. [[paper]](https://arxiv.org/abs/2301.05169) [[code]](https://sites.google.com/view/causaltriplet?pli=1)
   - Yuejiang Liu, Alexandre Alahi, Chris Russell, Max Horn, Dominik Zietlow, Bernhard Schölkopf, Francesco Locatello.